infomap module¶

 Add named nodes

-nodes (iterable of tuples or iterable of int) – Iterable of tuples on the form (node_id, [name], [teleportation_weight])
+nodes (iterable of tuples or iterable of int or dict of int: str or dict of int: tuple of (str, float)) – Iterable of tuples on the form

 Notes